Vacation Rental Agreement - Shorewood Real Estate, Inc.

 If state or local authorities order a mandatory hurricane evacuation of an area that includes the Premises, Tenant shall comply with the order.
 Upon compliance, Tenant will be entitled to a refund through the Travel Interruption Plan (CSA) of the prorated rent for each night that Tenant is unable to occupy the Premises, because of the order.
 Travel Insurance cannot be added to a reservation after reservation is paid in full.
 However, Tenant will not be entitled to a refund if, prior to taking possession of the Premises: Tenant refused insurance offered by Agent that would have compensated Tenant for losses or damages resulting from loss of use of the Premises due to a mandatory hurricane evacuation order.

-b. holds in possession after Tenant’s tenancy has expired.
+a. hold in possession after Tenant's tenancy has expried.

-c. commits a material breach of any provision of this Agreement (including any addendum hereto) that according to its term would result in the termination of
+b. commits a material breach of any provision of this Agreement (including any addendum hereto) that according to its term would result in the termination of Tenant's Tenancy.